 a.
 We postpone stuff that is boring, too easy, too hard… We also delay actions on projects most important to us.
 We feel conveniently scattered around:

-- the work that would take us to a higher position at the company or in life.
+- the work that would take us to a higher position

-- the work that would give us financial freedom (but it takes a risk so we stay where we are)
+- the work that would give us financial freedom

 - the work that would bring us most clarity about who we are.